taichimaeda/taichimaeda.github.io/content/slides/“Crispifying” Go Mutexes/index.md

 Here are the slides I presented at a team session at ABEMA, CyberAgent.

-If you find any mistakes or have suggestions for improvements, please feel free to reach out to me!
+If you have any suggestions for improvements, please do feel free to reach out!

 {{< embed-pdf url="./slide.pdf" name="Crispifying Go Mutexes.pdf" >}}